Shakibul-CyberSec/Bug-Bounty-Automated-Recon/README.md

    - Gobuster (Directory Bruteforce)
    - ffuf (Directory Bruteforce)
    - Arjun (Parameter Discovery)
-5. Source Code & GitHub Recon
-   - TruffleHog (Scan for Secrets)
-6. Technology Fingerprinting
+5. Technology Fingerprinting
    - WhatWeb
-7. Vulnerability Scanning
+6. Vulnerability Scanning
    - Nuclei
-8. Pattern Matching & Filtering
-   - gf (Extract Interesting Patterns)

 # Contributing:
 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.